colam2021/GSS/README.md

 # GSS
 GSS stands for General Social Survey, a survey in the US.

-This is an exercise of ANOVA.
+This is an exercise of One-Way ANOVA.

 The research question is to see if there is a difference of the average socioeconomic index scores (SEI) among the three political party affiliation groups, namely “Strong Democrat”,“Strong Republican”, and “Independent”.